anaskhamees/Android-Automotive/04.AndroidAutomotiveOS/README.md

 - The **phone processes the touch input** and responds by performing actions within the app, such as navigating, playing music, sending a message, or adjusting settings.

 **Example**: If you tap the **Google Maps** icon on the car’s screen, it sends a signal to the phone, which opens Google Maps and displays the navigation instructions.
 If you interact with the map (e.g., zooming in or selecting a route), the phone processes the touch input and updates the map displayed on the car screen.

-##### 4.1.1.3. **How Control Works**

-The **car screen** acts as a **secondary display**, mirroring the phone’s interface while the phone does all the heavy processing.

-- When you interact with the touchscreen in the car, the car system **passes the input to the phone**, which then processes it and updates the interface.
-- For example, if you press a button on the car’s touchscreen to play music through **Spotify**, the signal is sent to the phone, which changes the media playback accordingly, and the car screen reflects the updated status.

-**Example**: Pressing the **Spotify** button on the car’s screen sends a signal to the phone, which starts playing music.
-If you adjust the volume or change the track, the phone processes those inputs and the car screen reflects the changes.

 ---------------------------------------